galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom_fastqs_to_counts/tutorial.md

 ---
 layout: tutorial_hands_on

-title: Limma-voom (fastqs to counts)
+title: Limma-voom (FASTQs to counts)
 zenodo_link: "https://figshare.com/s/f5d63d8c265a05618137"
 questions:
 - How to convert RNA-seq reads into counts before performing differential expression?
 - How to perform quality control of RNA-seq data?
 - How to do this analysis efficiently in Galaxy?
 objectives:
-- Know how RNA-seq reads are converted into counts
+- Learn how RNA-seq reads are converted into counts
 - Understand QC steps that can be performed on RNA-seq data
 - Generate interactive reports to summarise QC information with MultiQC
-- Use the Galaxy Rule Uploader to import fastqs from URLs
+- Use the Galaxy Rule Uploader to import FASTQs from URLs
 - Make use of Galaxy Collections for a tidy analysis
 - Create a Galaxy Workflow that converts RNA-seq reads into counts
 time_estimation: '2h'
 key_points:
-- In RNA-seq, reads (fastqs) are mapped to a reference genome with a spliced aligner (e.g HISAT2, STAR)
+- In RNA-seq, reads (FASTQs) are mapped to a reference genome with a spliced aligner (e.g HISAT2, STAR)
 - The aligned reads (BAMs) can then be converted to counts (e.g featureCounts, HTSeq)
 - Many QC steps can be performed to help check the quality of the data
 - MultiQC can be used to create a nice summary report of QC information